 We flowed on the ocean for hours, but luckily, the rescue personnel came to search for survivors, and they saw us.
 That is totally lucky.
 We being taken to a survivor camp, most of the survivors are same age as us, sixteen to thirteen.
 Well, the story will end here, I got to wake up five a.m. tomorrow.
 Goodnight.

+Word Count: 730

 [Essay 7: Narrative Worksheet: Short Story: Draft 2]